 First and foremost, it’s important to get ahead of the criminals using your card before they can inflict more damage.

 Major card networks like Visa and Mastercard have “zero liability” policies designed to ensure that you won’t be held responsible for unauthorized charges made with your credit or debit card or account information.
-The same goes for credit card issuers like Citi, which promises $0 liability for unauthorized charges on all its cards, including Citibank® debit cards and popular cash back credit cards like Citi® Double Cash Card.
+The same goes for credit card issuers like Citi, which promises $0 liability for unauthorized charges on all its cards, including Citibank® debit cards and popular cash back credit cards like the Citi® Double Cash Card.

 Even if your credit card info is compromised and your credit card company doesn’t have a zero liability policy in place, your liability for credit card fraud is limited to $50 under the Fair Credit Billing Act.